 1. Decide Where to Go

 Are you looking for the classic safari experience?
 Then perhaps Queen Elizabeth NP or Murchison Falls NP is the right choice for you.
-Want to discover fabulous ancient cultures?
+Want to discover great ancient cultures?
 Karamoja in the north or Kidepo Valley may be more your speed.
-For forest jungle hikes, consider the Bwindi Impenetrable Forest (home of the mountain gorillas) or Kibale Forest, where you can meet our tree-dwelling cousin chimpanzee bands.
+For forest jungle trekking, consider the Bwindi Impenetrable Forest (home of the mountain gorillas) or Kibale Forest, where you can meet our tree-dwelling cousin chimpanzee bands.

 If you’re an avian friend looking to tick off your birding list, Entebbe near Lake Victoria and western Uganda should be where you go birding.
 For buzzing city culture and adventure, Kampala capital or the colonial Jinja town (where you’ll find the source of the Nile) will keep you awake throughout the night.

 If you’re traveling with small children who can’t take prophylactics, you will probably need to avoid Uganda, where malaria looms, especially in the low altitudes where mosquitoes breed profusely.
-Otherwise, Uganda is great for a family trip.
+Otherwise, Uganda is excellent for a family trip.

 2. Decide When to Go

-If work commitments or school breaks, or world health concerns mean you’re restricted to traveling at certain times of the year, you may want to tackle this step before deciding on your destination.
+If work commitments or school breaks, or world health concerns (like COVID-19) mean you’re restricted to traveling at certain times of the year, you may want to tackle this step before deciding on your destination.

-3. Book Your Tours and Lodging
+3. Book Your Tour Activities and Lodging

 Even if you decide to book everything yourself, you’ll probably have to arrange treks and safaris through a specialized local safari company (unless you’re taking a self game drive in easy destinations like Lake Mburo NP or Queen Elizabeth NP).